This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 You probably don't recall that I posted a Pastrami and Bleu Cheese Panini way back in 2014, but that recipe includes a wonderful (and super-easy bleu cheese spread.
 Our friends included home-canned fig preserves in our Christmas goodies, and I have always loved the combination of sweet figs with pungent bleu cheese.

-This recipe comes together so quickly, looks pretty on the plate, and is sure to please at a New Year's Eve party, or anytime 🙂
+This recipe comes together so quickly, looks pretty on the plate, and is sure to please at a Christmas or New Year’s Eve party.
+Try serving it with this festive Homemade Sangria for a real crowd pleaser… We also enjoy having it on Sunday Funday as one component of a “platter dinner.”

 - lean prosciutto - Crispy bacon or pancetta would make a great substitution.